 The most significant hidden cost involves mandatory percentage fees charged at closing, separate from advertised flat fees.
 These backend percentages range from 0.1% to 1.25% of the final sale price, creating substantial additional costs that sellers discover only after signing agreements or at the closing table.

-On California’s $1,000,000 median home, these percentage fees translate to real costs: 0.5% equals $5,000, while 1.25% reaches $12,500.
+On Arizona’s $1,000,000 median home, these percentage fees translate to real costs: 0.5% equals $5,000, while 1.25% reaches $12,500.
 When combined with upfront fees, total costs can approach traditional discount broker rates of 1-2%, eliminating the primary benefit of choosing flat fee services.

 2. Mandatory Transaction and Administrative Fees (Fixed Dollar Amounts)